anrichp/Dissertation/Project Outline/Project Outline Notes.md

 #### Elevator pitch

-All answers must be no more than one or two scentences.
+All answers must be no more than one or two sentences.

 * Come up with a pitch on each of your top three topics.
 * WHAT - explain the big picture of your research.